 One then may compute:

 where $\mathcal{Q}$ denotes the (quadratic) remainder term in the Taylor formula for the functional $\mathcal{F}$.
-Integrating by parts the linear term leads to:
+Integrating the linear term by parts leads to:

-This formula shows that $\lim\limits_{r\to\infty} \int_{S_r} \mathbb{U}(V,g,b)$ exists if the following three natural conditions are satisfied: (1) $g$ is asymptotic to $b$ so that $V\, \left(\mathcal{F}^g - \mathcal{F}^b\right)$ and $V\, \mathcal{Q}(b,g)$ are integrable; (2) the background geometry $b$ is rigid enough (this means that any two `charts at infinity' where $g$ is asymptotic to $b$ differ by a diffeomorphism whose leading term is an isometry of $b$); (3) $V$ belongs to the kernel of $(D\mathcal{F})_b^*$ (the adjoint of the first variation operator of the Riemannian functional $\mathcal{F}$).
-Moreover, Michel proves in \cite{michel_geometric-invariance} that it always defines an asymptotic invariant, independent of the choice of chart at infinity, as a consequence of the diffeomorphism invariance of the integrated scalar invariant $\mathcal{F}^g$.
+(where we include here the volume element in the definition of $\mathbb{U}$).
+This formula shows that exists if the following two natural conditions are satisfied: \begin{enumerate} \item[(1)] the metric $g$ is asymptotic to $b$ so that $V\, \left(\mathcal{F}^g - \mathcal{F}^b\right)$ and $V\, \mathcal{Q}(b,g)$ are integrable; \item[(2)] $V$ belongs to the kernel of $(D\mathcal{F})_b^*$ (the adjoint of the first variation operator of the Riemannian functional $\mathcal{F}$). \end{enumerate} Moreover, Michel proves in \cite{michel_geometric-invariance} that $\mathcal{H}_{\mathcal{F}}(V,g,b)$ is an asymptotic invariant, independent of the choice of chart at infinity, if \begin{enumerate} \item[(3)] the background geometry $b$ is rigid enough, in the sense that any two `charts at infinity' where $g$ is asymptotic to $b$ differ by a diffeomorphism whose leading term is an isometry of $b$; \item[(4)] $\mathcal{F}^b$ is a constant function. \end{enumerate} This last result is a consequence of the diffeomorphism invariance of the integrated scalar invariant $\mathcal{F}^g$.